 The City, through its Department of Water and Power ("LADWP"), operates its Los Angeles Aqueduct system to import water from the Owens Valley and the Mono Basin on the eastern slopes of the Sierra Nevada in eastern California.
 Prior to the 1990-1991 drought, the City had imported an average of 440,000 acre-feet of water annually from the combined Owens Valley/Mono Basin system, of which about 90,000 acre-feet came from the Mono Basin.
 Under the Mono Lake Basin Water Right Decision (Decision 1631) issued in September 1994, which revised LADWP's water rights licenses in the Mono Basin, the City is limited to export 4,500 acre-feet annually when Mono Lake elevation is between 6,377 to 6,380 feet above mean sea level, and 16,000 acre-feet annually when the elevation is between 6,380 to 6,391 feet above mean sea level.
-Therefore, Mono Basin water exports for runoff year 2016 were limited to 4,500 acre-feet above mean sea level.
-Therefore, Mono Basin water exports for runoff year 2016 were limited to 4,500 acre-feet above mean sea level.
-Once the elevation of Mono Lake reaches 6,391 feet above mean sea level, a moderate increase in water exports from the Mono Basin above the 16,000 acre-feet limit will be permitted pursuant to Decision 1631.
+Therefore, Mono Basin water exports for runoff year 2016 were limited to 4,500 acre-feet export limit will remain until the water level in Mono Lake reaches 6,380 feet above mean sea level.
+Once the elevation of Mono Lake reaches 6,391 feet above mean sea level, and elevation of Mono Basin above the 16,000 acre-feet limit will be permitted pursuant to Decision 1631.